ZapDos7/java-interview-problems/README.md

 - [x] [Find the mistakes in a code snippet](https://www.digitalocean.com/community/tutorials/java-programming-interview-questions#50-find-5-mistakes-in-the-following-code-snippet)
 - [x] Sort String Sequences
 - [x] Write a program to find out how many times two given characters appear in any text file.
+- [x] Using Java 8 date-time library in CLASSPATH (package private) file, write a program that shows how you can add time to any time with respect to midnight on Jan.
+1, 2000.

 ## To Do
 - [ ] The rest of Digital Ocean's problems